-Before trying anything else, find out if your purchase agreement is still within its rescission period.
-Rescinding your timeshare purchase is the only way to walk away from it and receive a full refund.
+Before trying anything else, determine if your purchase agreement is still within its rescission period.
+Rescinding your timeshare purchase is the only option to walk away from a timeshare and receive a full refund.
 However, there is a catch.

 Timeshare rescission periods are infamous for having very short windows of usage.
 If you hope to rescind, you must act quickly.
-Refer to your paperwork for instructions, but a rescission must be completed between 5 to 15 days and typically requires a cancellation letter to your resort.
+Refer to your paperwork for instructions, but a rescission must be completed between 5 to 15 days and typically requires a cancellation letter.
 Be aware that getting out becomes more challenging and costly once this period ends.

 Timeshare rescission laws in the U.S. will vary from state to state.
 According to the Federal Trade Commission, timeshare companies must allow at least a three-day rescission period.
 However, some states have timeshare laws that are a bit more generous.
 Still, nothing exceeds a two-week rescission period.
 When looking to get out of your deal, closely examine both your signed agreement and any state laws of relevance.

 If you missed that short window of opportunity to rescind, there is still hope for you to escape your agreement.
-Your next option is to consider a timeshare deed-back.
-You will have to check your agreement to see if your resort offers a deed-back program.
-This program is when they agree to accept the property back from you and resell it to someone else.
+Your next option is to relinquish your deed via the resort’s deed-back program.
+You must check your agreement to see if your resort offers a deed-back program.
+Giving your deed back to the resort allows for the resort to reclaim the property and resell it to someone else.
 If you're looking for a low-price way to get rid of your timeshare, a deed-back is your best bet.

 When negotiating with timeshare representatives, be sure to do so with caution.
 Often owners seek help, and the resort tries to upsell them on an upgrade that will supposedly resolve all of their issues.
 Rarely do timeshare upgrades ever make an owner's life easier.

 Once you are ready to step foot into the timeshare resale market, be aware that your property is probably not worth much.
-To obtain a better idea of what your timeshare's listing price may be, speak with a real estate agent probably told you otherwise in that initial timeshare presentation, but unfortunately, thousands of owners are looking to get rid of theirs.
+To obtain a better idea of what your timeshare's listing price may be, speak with a real estate agent or look up comparable timeshare selling values online.
+However, unfortunately, thousands of owners are looking to get rid of their timeshare.
 The result is a flooded secondary market with no buyers.
 So, it’s unwise to expect to profit off of your timeshare resale.

 By selling your timeshare, it's nearly impossible to make back what you originally paid.
 However, it can finally end future expenses, such as those dreadful maintenance fees.
 Unfortunately, for many, that's more than enough.

 An alternative option timeshare companies give clients is to rent their units out to others for a profit.
 Timeshare salespeople claim that you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
-The truth is that while renting it out can help to lighten the financial hardship; it is often minimal help.
-If you are interested in keeping your timeshare ownership but need help covering the expenses, listing it for renting may help.
+The truth is that while renting it out can help to lighten the financial hardship, it is often minimal help.
+If you want to keep your timeshare ownership but need help covering the expenses, listing it for rent may help.

-Unfortunately, the exit options listed thus far are not too promising.
+Unfortunately, the timeshare exit strategies listed thus far are not too promising.
 Rescinding your timeshare or giving it back to the resort will only work under certain circumstances.
 Selling and renting out your timeshare often delivers disappointing results.